AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

+- Show NFTs button should go away and be used by default.

 ToDo:
 - mint.ts needs testing and refining of the if/else logic.
 - id_convert needs a solid audit to understand where the randomness is coming from and if there are edge cases.